 Redis (Remote Dictionary Server) is a BSD license-based open-source project developed by Salvatore Sanfilippo in 2009 that queries data with Key through a Key-Value Store database.
 Since Redis is a memory-based DBMS, it operates at a faster speed than regular disk storage databases.
-It is a preferable option to alternatives because it can support various data types such as Hashes, List, and Set.
-Typically, it is used to store Result Cache and data in systems that have to process large amounts of messages in real time, such as Facebook, Instagram and Tumblr.
+It is preferable to alternatives because it can support various data types such as Hashes, Lists, and Sets.
+Typically, it stores the result cache and data in systems that process large amounts of messages in real-time, such as Facebook, Instagram, and Tumblr.
 In addition, it is used as a repository in systems for small services and fast response processing.

 Data Breach Possibility From Exposed Redis Commander

 Redis Commander is a Node.js web application used to manage databases stored on Redis servers.
 It is a GUI tool that allows web-based editing of all data types in Redis, with autocomplete and document input/output capabilities that make it easy for developers to use, but conversely, it can be a convenient remote data theft tool for hackers if it is exposed to the outside without authentication.
 That is, an externally exposed Redis Commander can give unauthorized users control over all databases, leading to a very serious data breach.

 How to Find Redis Commander Servers Through the Favicon Filter

 Criminal IP’s favicon filter is a feature that allows you to look up IP addresses by searching a website’s favicon hash.
 Using this feature to search for a Favicon hash of Redis Commander yielded 211 IP addresses in total.

 - Related Article(s) : Favicon-Hash, a Tool to Find Spoofed Domains

 Clicking on one of the IPs in the Redis Commander server search results will take you to the actual Redis Commander server page.
 Some servers expose sensitive information, such as a specific user’s token and login cookie values, without any authentication.